simuxakadiscgolfgod/Langtons-Ant/README.md

 The journey's visualization significantly increases the runtime.
 Increase the raised step or disable journey's visualization to boost the speed.

-After the journey view the image and select if you want to save.
+After the journey, view the image and select if you want to save.
 Happy experimenting!

 ## Examples